Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Conclusion

 \section{Conclusion}

 We conducted a systematic empirical study of different parametrisation methods in QAOA and their impact on the corresponding optimisation landscapes.
-Our results challenge the prevailing assumption that optimal parameters consistently follow smooth trends, with \(\beta\) monotonically decreasing and \(\gamma\) monotonically increasing with circuit depth.
+Our results demonstrate that parameters, which are optimised in practical settings, can deviate from the prevailing assumption of consistently smooth trends, with \(\beta\) monotonically decreasing and \(\gamma\) monotonically increasing with circuit depth.
 We find that such patterns are pronounced only at shallow depth.
-As \(p\) increases and \(\beta\) approaches zero, deviations in the higher-depth components of \(\gamma\) become increasingly inconsequential, until in the limit \(\beta=0\) the choice of \(\gamma\) is effectively arbitrary.
+As \(p\) increases and \(\beta\) decreases, deviations in the higher-depth components of \(\gamma\) become increasingly inconsequential, until in the limit \(\beta=0\) the choice of \(\gamma\) is effectively arbitrary.
 Iterative parameter fixing yielded consistent performance across all instances, despite not optimising over \emph{all} components of $\beta,\gamma$ instead of the full \(2p\).
-While its effectiveness saturates once \(\beta\) approaches 0, the reduced optimisation complexity and strong low-depth performance render it a practical baseline for comparison with more advanced parameter-selection strategies, particularly as we only need to tune 2 variational parameters in each iteration.
+While its effectiveness saturates once \(\beta\) converges to zero, the reduced optimisation complexity and strong low-depth performance render it a practical baseline for comparison with more advanced parameter-selection strategies, particularly as only two variational parameters need to be tuned in each iteration.